-Published On: Friday, January 7, 2022|Categories: Education Info, Student Health, Teachers|
+Published On: Friday, January 7, 2022|Categories: Student Health, Education Info, Teachers|

 It’s something we all do.
 It’s involuntary, and it’s often contagious.
 Common wisdom suggests that we yawn because we are bored or tired.
 But is that why we yawn?
 Should we be offended if someone yawns while we are talking to them?
 What is a yawn, and why do we do it?
 More importantly, why do students yawn?